 Aaron is particularly skilled in guiding clients through cybersecurity vulnerability disclosures, including the Meltdown and Spectre computer chip vulnerabilities, supply chain interdictions, and various other matters, some of which have involved both congressional and regulatory investigations.

-Aaron helps companies in numerous industries (health care, technology, consumer products, and others) to develop global privacy and data security programs.
-This includes compliance with the EU's GDPR, California's CCPA, Canada's PIPEDA, and other worldwide privacy regimes.
+Building on this knowledge of post-breach risks, Aaron helps companies in numerous industries (health care, financial services, technology, consumer products, and others) to develop global privacy and data security programs.
+This includes compliance with the EU's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), Canada's Personal Information Protection and Electronic Documents Act (PIPEDA), and other worldwide privacy regimes.

-Aaron is an adjunct professor at the Mitchell Hamline School of Law.
-He lectures on international data privacy, global data breach response, and data governance.
+Aaron is an adjunct professor at the Mitchell Hamline School of Law where he lectures on international data privacy, global data breach response, and data governance.